rtm-rs/rtm-rs.github.io/source/content/docs/sql/introduction.md

 #### General Connection Options

-Options below are available to all database drivers and can be used to configure the connection between ROM and the database.
+Options below are available to all database drivers and can be used to configure the connection between RTM and the database.

 <table>
 <thead>